Alfie Doughty: Luton Town

 Alfie Doughty with Luton Town in 2024.

 On 20 June 2022, Doughty joined Luton Town for an undisclosed fee.

 Doughty made his Luton debut in a 1–0 win at Norwich City in the EFL Championship on 18 October 2022.
 He scored his first goal for the club in a 3–0 win at Queens Park Rangers on 29 December.
 The goal was later nominated for the Championship's Goal of the Month award for December 2022.

 On 16 May 2023, he assisted Tom Lockyer's decisive goal in Luton's 2–0 win over Sunderland in the Championship play-off semi-final, giving the Hatters a 3–2 aggregate win.
 He played 84 minutes of the play-off final against Coventry City at Wembley Stadium, where Luton were promoted to the Premier League with a 6–5 penalty shootout win.

 Doughty made his Premier League debut as a 64th-minute substitute for Issa Kaboré in the team's opening match of the 2023–24 season, a 4–1 loss at Brighton & Hove Albion on 12 August.
 His first goal of the season came in a 3–2 EFL Cup win at home to Gillingham on 29 August.
 The goal was later awarded EFL Cup Goal of the Round on 8 September.

 On 30 September, Doughty assisted Carlton Morris's winning goal against Everton at Goodison Park – Luton's first Premier League win.
 He scored his first Premier League goal in a 3–2 win at Sheffield United on 26 December.

 Millwall

-On 28 July 2025, Doughty joined Millwall for an undisclosed fee.
+On 28 July 2025, Doughty joined Millwall for an undisclosed fee, that included a sell-on clause to academy team Charlton Athletic of £0.